Abhinandan-Krishnan/Language-Translation/README.md

 # Language-Translation
- This Python script is a workaround for innacurate language translation by googletrans API for python.
+ This Python script is a workaround for inaccurate language translation by googletrans API for python.

  To get codes of language supported by Google Translate go to https://cloud.google.com/translate/docs/languages <br>